jeju5/winner-winter/learning/jeju5/modern-react-with-redux/modern-react-with-redux.md

        return this.sound;
       }
     ```
-  * use arrow function (feature of arrow function is it binds 'this' to original instance)
+  * use arrow function (feature of arrow function doesn't have `this` by nature and finds `this` from where it is defined)
+    * https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions
     * why define arrow function in constructor?
-Arrow function doesn't have this scope by nature.
+Arrow function doesn't have `this` by nature.
 You can put arrow function in constructor to give this scope.
-    * https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions
-    * In short: since arrow function doesn't have its own scope.
-When it sees 'this' it refers to the context it is in.
+    * In short: since arrow function doesn't have `this` it takes `this` as where it is defined.
 When you created inside of constructor, it is referencing to class.
     ```js
     class Car {
       constructor() {